THIS BOOK TAKES PLACE IN 2011.

-“Wrong things have been happening for the past year,” Nita told her, worry sobering her up some now.
-“Small stuff like random vandalism and dumb graffiti about demons, big stuff like people selling businesses they love and being really unhappy about it, so I’m thinking blackmail, extortion, but I can’t prove it.
+“Wrong things have been happening for the past year,” Nita told her, worry sobering her now.
+“Random vandalism, dumb graffiti about demons, people selling businesses they love and being really unhappy about it, so I’m thinking blackmail, extortion, but I can’t prove it because nobody will talk.
 And now Jimmy’s dead and somebody’s afraid in there–”

 “This is not your case,” Jason said.
 “I’ll file a complaint if you interfere.”

 Nita took the third coffee from Button and drained it.
 It was vile.
-“If you’re not going to help,” she told Jason, “go away.”
+“If you’re not going to help,” she told Jason, making a face over the coffee, “go away.”